muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 order of its child nodes even when the value being selected is an unordered type, which can be considered essential for round tripping source code that better resembles what the programmer wrote.

+For the usage of a **Lot** whose members are each **Kit** to represent a *relation*, a *relation* value is characterized by the pairing of a *heading* with a set of *tuple*, which define its *heading* and *body*, respectively.
+A *relation* ensures that every *member* of its *body* is a *tuple* having the same *heading* (set of *attribute names*) as its own *heading*.
+A *relation* is alternately characterized by the pairing of a single set of attribute names with a set of corresponding attribute assets for each attribute name.

+With respect to the relational model of data, a *heading* represents a predicate, for which each *attribute name* is a free variable, and a *relation* as a whole represents a set of derived propositions, where the corresponding attribute asset values substitute for the free variables;
+however, any actual predicate/etc is defined by the context of a *relation* value and a *relation* in isolation explicitly does not represent any proposition in particular.

 [RETURN](#TOP)